20th March 2018

 Children are masters of imitation, so always model how to use appropriate vocabulary for different purposes – not just in English lessons.
 Plan a small selection of words that you want to introduce every term, dropping them into your whiteboard writing and teacher talk – even on playground duty.
 Provide the children with a word bank to use during a discussion, observing how they use it.
 Above all, allow time for children to master new vocabulary so it becomes part of their working memory.

 Delivering presentations, writing real letters, talking to visitors and performing to parents, all allow children to learn the importance of communication in everyday life.
 Encourage them to select the right vocabulary for the job, considering the level of formality – a crucial language skill in today’s world of easy misunderstandings and nuances.

 Incorporate a rich vocabulary into creative tasks.
 Writing and performing myths provides an opportunity for children to use more ambitious or formal language.
 Drama encourages children to think on their feet and use topic-specific vocabulary in role.
 Poetry, too, allows children to play with words combinations.
 Why not discuss the power of words themselves, by sharing books such as The Word Collector by Peter H Reynolds and The Word Collector by Sonja Wimmer?
-Click here to win a free copy of one of these titles for your school.

 Do you have any vocabulary teaching tips to share?
 Please add your comments below.